 By lodging issues directly from end-users, Webforms itself acts as a support portal of sorts.
 And once an issue has been recorded, an entry for the same will get created on Squadcast’s Incident Dashboard.

-So what’s the outcome here?
-On-call engineers get notified right away!
+and So what’s the outcome here?
+On-Call engineers get notified right away!

-You can also enable users filling out the form to include more details such as the service that is affected, establish the severity (or priority) of the service impact, while also notifying other users that they wish to keep looped-in.
-Now, depending on the severity of the impact and the escalation policies in place, the relevant on-call engineers can get notified to remediate the issue.
+You can also enable users filling out the form to include more details such as the service that is affected and establish the severity (or priority) of the service impact, while also notifying other users that they wish to keep looped in.
+Now, depending on the severity of the impact and the escalation policies in place, the relevant On-Call engineers can get notified to remediate the issue.

 There are a couple of important metrics that will naturally improve if you start distributing Webforms to your most valuable customers.

 1. Mean Time To Detect-

 By definition, Mean Time To Detect or Discover (MTTD) is a measure of how long a problem exists in an IT deployment before the appropriate parties become aware of it.

 The sooner users are able to report issues, the sooner those issues can get fixed, and a lesser number of users get impacted by the same issue or face a poor user experience.